 YY is the minor version number.
 This is incremented for bug fixes, new functionality, and new language translations.
 You should be able to implement these straight onto your live site, although you should be able to reverse the upgrade if necessary.

 ZZ is the revision number.
-This is incremented for minor cosmetic fixes, language file updates, or bug fixes to functions of little significance.
-These changes are not shown in our published version histories and you don't need to upgrade to them unless we specifically advise you to.
+This is incremented for minor cosmetic fixes, translation corrections, or minor bug fixes.
+These changes do not trigger a Joomla update notification and are not shown in our published version histories.
+You don't need these upgrades unless we specifically advise you to install them.